Puyodead1/devine-dl/CONFIG.md

 ## cdm (dict)

-Pre-define which widevine device to use for each Service by Service Tag as Key (case-sensitive).
+Pre-define which Widevine or PlayReady device to use for each Service by Service Tag as Key (case-sensitive).
-The value should be a WVD filename without the file extension.
+The value should be a WVD or PRD filename without the file extension.
+When loading the device, Devine will look in both the `WVDs` and `PRDs` directories for a matching file.

 For example,